-“Patent risks” generally includes any type of uncertain circumstances or events that, if they occur, would damage the value of the patent.
-In their seminal book Edison in the Boardroom, Susan S. Harrison and Patrick H. Sullivan described three conceptual categories of patent risks:
+In the patent process, we can broadly think of patent risks as uncertain circumstances or events that, if they occur, would damage the value of the patent.
+In their seminal book Edison in the Boardroom, Susan S. Harrison and Patrick H. Sullivan describe three categories of patent risks:

-I’ve found these concepts to be useful.
-And the “intrinsic” patent risks are the ones that a tech company (in collaboration with its patent counsel) can actively manage, which is why in this blog post, I’ll be expanding on the idea of “intrinsic” patent risks, as well as how you can minimize those risks.
+The “intrinsic” patent risks are the ones that a tech company can actively manage, which is why in this blog post, I’ll be expanding on the idea of “intrinsic” patent risks, as well as how you can minimize those risks.

 The main way that a patent can be invalidated is through prior art, which can be used to show that the invention was known (lacks “novelty”) or easily derivable (“obvious”) from the state of the art.